vyvyd/resiliency-with-arrowkt/README.md

 ## Background

+Consider you backend service makes calls to external service(s) and you would like to introduce [resliency](https://hackernoon.com/lets-talk-about-resilience-97051e14761f) to your API.

-Consider that you choose the following tools in your backend service
+The tools that you have in your toolkit are:

 - 🛠 **Kotlin** language to target the JVM
 - 🛠 **SpringBoot** as the web-framework
 - 🛠 **RestTemplate** to make external API calls